yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/replication.md

 * Regions or datacenters
 * Cloud providers

-Data is typically replicated across fault domains to be resilient to the outage of all nodes in that fault domain.
+Data is typically replicated across fault domains to be resilient to the outage of all nodes in one fault domain.

 ### Fault tolerance